 As a virtual desktop user in an organization deploying VDI, the employee is freed from these burdens as these tasks are shifted to trained IT staffs who manage the data centers where all the necessary company applications and data reside.
 IT staff is also freed from managing individual employee desktops.
 Desktop administration and management becomes simplified for a virtual desktop user.

-• Users access virtual desktops running in the data center
+• Users access virtual desktops running in the data centre

 A VDI enables employees to work remotely at home on their personal desktops while accessing a secure virtual desktop channel through the Internet.